We're the Phone Company

 more money from customers.

-As expected, the AT&T salesperson can't offer a lower rate than what
+As expected, the AT&T salesperson can not offer a lower rate than what

 I am paying today.
 That ends the salesperson's visit.